 Options for Overwintering

-Because your balcony plants in the city aren’t planted in the ground, their roots are more susceptible to freezing, which will kill the plant.
+Balcony plants in the city aren’t planted in the ground, so their roots are more susceptible to freezing.
+Therefore, these plants may not make it through winter.
 That’s why overwintering your patio garden is paramount if you want your perennials to come back in spring!

 Move your plants under shelter: If you have the space, we recommend bringing your plants somewhere they can get relief from snow and frost.
 This would mean moving your plants to a sunroom, basement, or shed, if you have one.
 However, city dwellers may not have extra space as an option.

 Cover your plants: In the case you don’t have a covered area for your plants to hibernate in, you can always cover them yourself.
-Because your roots are the most important part to stay warm, one suggestion is to wrap the container in either bubble wrap, burlap, or old blankets—these materials will help insulate the root ball.
+Wrap the container in either bubble wrap, burlap, or old blankets—these materials will help insulate the root ball.
 However, when even colder temperatures loom in the winter, you may want to take it a step further and cover your plants completely at night (when it freezes) using either cloth, burlap, or plastic.
 If you choose to use plastic, just remember to remove the cover during the day so you don’t heat up the plant too much and cause premature growth.

-Overwintering your balcony garden in the city might sound intimidating at first, but with the tips above, your plants should be primed for the cold season and ready for their return in spring.
+Overwintering your balcony garden in the city might sound intimidating at first.
+However, with these tips, your plants should be primed for the cold season and ready for their return in spring.
 We have a little guide on getting your garden ready for spring, and it’s never too early to have a plan in place!
 Just don’t forget to bundle yourself up and join Rozanne’s Inner Circle for more gardening tips.